8. Forcing people to work

 • 8.2 Doe v.
 Unocal

-In their 1996 lawsuit, plaintiffs alleged the deaths of family members, assaults, rapes, forced labor, and the loss of their homes and property at the hands of Burmese military leadership, the State Law and Order Restoration Council (SLORC).
-On several occasions SLORC soldiers allegedly entered area villages to either force relocation of the residents or to recruit individuals into serving as “porters” for the performance of various menial tasks.
-Soldiers allegedly arrested, beat or executed individuals who were unwilling or physically unable to perform the assigned tasks, as well as attacking family members of those targeted for forced labor.
+The plaintiffs in this case were a group of Burmese citizens who were allegedly forced to perform labor for the benefit of the Yadana Gas Pipeline Project, in which Unocal was a joint venture partner with the military government.
+The allegations of forced labour were accompanied by allegations of other abuses by military officials hired to provide security to the pipeline project, including murder, sexual assaults, and forced displacement.
+The victims described several occasions in which soldiers under the command of the Burmese military leadership, the State Law and Order Restoration Council (SLORC), allegedly “entered villages to either force relocation of the residents or to recruit individuals into serving as porters for the performance of various menial tasks.
+Soldiers allegedly arrested, beat or executed individuals who were unwilling or physically unable to perform the assigned tasks, as well as attacking family members of those targeted for forced labor.”
+(Earthrights)

 Sources: